 - Avoid repeated applications of the same product or mode of action and never exceed the maximum recommended dose or number of applications

-Cereal diseases covered in the resistance management guidance
+Cereal diseases covered

 - Septoria tritici blotch